 Garje Marathi is blessed to have Prof. Ganapati D. Yadav as our ‘Guiding Star’

-Vice-Chancellor and R.T.
-Mody Distinguished Professor
+Former Vice Chancellor and R.T.
+Mody Distinguished Professor and

 Tata Chemicals Darbari Seth Distinguished Professor of Innovation and Leadership